Coverage Outside the Policy Due to Insured’s ‘Reasonable Expectations’

 Why some insurers so easily pay celebrity claims is beyond me but these insurers must want to take care of the famous or politically connected.
 You may recall that State Farm paid money to Paula Jones that laid her claim against Bill Clinton to rest.
 State Farm paid that claim under Bill Clinton’s Umbrella Policy despite State Farm’s own practice of denying claims where “a law may have been broken.”

 Let’s face it, reasonable expectations can differ from individual-to-individual depending on that person’s sense of entitlement.
 However, some non-politically or famous insureds do have a causal base to pursue such “reasonable expectations” claims based upon many factors which include (1) the agents’ responsibility to place proper coverage (See Southwest Autobody v.
 Binson), (2) notices to the insured in policy renewal billings, (3) advertising brochures and other reasons which may create reasonable expectations.

-The reasonable expectations doctrine applied in Arizona includes the theory that when insurance terms cannot be understood by the reasonably intelligent consumer, the court will interpret those terms in a manner that allows the benefit of those terms to inure to the consumer even when there is no coverage.
+The reasonable expectations doctrine applied in Arizona includes the theory that when the reasonably intelligent consumer cannot understand insurance terms, the court will interpret those terms in a manner that allows the benefit of those terms to inure to the consumer even when there is no coverage.
 (Hanks v.
 American Family Mutual, Gordinier v.
 Aetna Casualty).

 I believe that the doctrine of reasonable expectations will gain momentum.
 For years, we have been involved in claims that involve “matching” issues only to see insurers hang onto their wallets and not pay such claims.
 However, things are changing and these claims are getting paid, even though I know that realistically, insurers cannot take the hit for all economic losses that an insured might encounter.